adamgligor/adamgligor.github.io/about.md

 </p>

 I'm Adam.
 In my professional life I work as a software developer.
-In my free time i like fixing and tinkering with things, enjoy reading and fitness and learning new things.
+In my free time i like fixing and building things, enjoy reading, fitness and learning new things.

 ## The blog